johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4300-INFRASTRUCTURE/4310-DOCKER/4313-MAKING-VULNERABLE-DOCKER.md

 	- Should be served to the website
 	- Should be a writable king.sh script somewhere that writes an almost immutable king.txt file

-- -Handling king.txt:
-	- Should be relatively hidden
-	- Should be served to the website
-	- Should be a writable king.sh script somewhere that writes an almost immutable king.txt file
-	-
 - -Rules
 	- Nothing destructive
 	- Do not try to make it to root user, goal is to make it to admin user who can write a bash script that controls king.txt